1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“Two weeks before the plenary session, all of the
-issue was removed from circulation at the order of the CC
-ideological commission, barely two to three days after it had
-been consigned to the distributing agency.
-The CC agricul¬
-tural secretary, Polyakov, who always complied with all
-Lysenkoite requests,”
-(Medvedev and Lerner, p.
-208)

 “The events of 1963 in any case demonstrated that the mo¬
 nopoly of Michurinist biology was on the wav out.”